-In 2002, CAA terminated the leasing of six aircraft with the Company on a unilateral basis, which arose from a number of litigations between the Company and CAA.
-Because the aircraft leases were terminated in advance, the property of aircraft leasing from a financial lease turns to operating lease.
-The accounting basis is different between these which caused the situation of overpaid rental.
+In 2002, CAA terminated the lease of six aircraft with the Company on a unilateral basis, which arose a number of litigations between the Company and CAA.
+Because the aircraft leases were terminated in advance, the agreement had turned from financial lease to operating lease, which caused the situation of overpaid rental owing from the differential of the calculation basis.
 Therefore, in 2016, the Company sued CAA for an approximate amount of \$1,200 million.
 The Company lost the case in the first and second instances and won the part of the case after remanding in the third instance.